 "Especially Yuu-chan," Konata added.

 "I would rather die alongside with you than be left without even one of my daughters," said Tadao.
-"There is no way I'm—"
+"There is no way I am letting you sacrifice yourself to some dangerous-!"

 "Something's outside the front door!"
 Miyuki shouted to everyone.
 "We have to leave!"